kevinlr5/conjugates/docs/deployment.md

 - A full deploy to AWS will occur on each PR build
 - The persistent `develop` instance will be upgraded after each merge to develop

+## Database migrations
+The Sentiment Analyzer stores some information about articles it has analyzed in an RDS MySQL instance.
+The schema for this instance is checked into the repo in `infrastructure/main_schema` in the form of a sequence of SQL migrations that are applied automatically by Flyway.
+This process is tested on every PR twice.
+Once to prepare a test database for integration tests.
+Then a second time to provide a database for the test deployment.
+When a core deployment is upgraded, the migration occurs prior to the creation of the new deployment.
+Migrations should never break existing code.

 ## Continuous deployment of develop (with zero downtime upgrades)

 The CI/CD build is designed to create a persistent deployment based on the `develop` branch.
 Each merge to `develop` upgrades this deployment with zero downtime.
 The strategy employed is a variant of blue/green upgrading.
-A second full `develop` deployment is created and tested alongside the old one.
+First, database migrations run using Flyway.
+Then a second full `develop` deployment is created and tested alongside the old one.
 When it's ready to go, a DNS based switchover occurs.
 ALIAS records are updated with a 60 second TTL to point at the new deployment and the old deployment is destroyed.
 Users of the frontend should not see an interruption.

 ## DNS vs ELB style upgrades